 Removing Stains Using Granite Countertop Cleaner

 When you get a stain, quick action is needed.
-You can use a commercial granite countertop cleaner or try one of these other suggestions:
+You can use a commercial granite countertop cleaner but there are other options as well.

-• If you have a grease stain on your granite countertop, mix a paste of liquid dish soup and water.
-Scrape away the residue you can and, apply the mixture and blot stain spot.
+If you have a grease stain on your granite countertop, mix a paste of liquid dish soap and water.
+Scrape away the residue you can and apply the mixture and blot the stain spot.
 Repeat as needed.

-• When cleaning granite countertops with stubborn stain, mix flour with 2 tablespoons liquid dish soup and apply to stain.
+When cleaning granite countertops with a stubborn stain, mix flour with 2 tablespoons liquid dish soap and apply to stain.
 Cover with plastic wrap and let sit overnight.

 Resealing Granite Countertops